AysenurU/sql-data-warehouse-project/README.md

 - Analytics views for reporting and KPIs
 - No physical data loads (views only)

-📌 Detailed architecture diagram is available in `/diagrams/architecture.png`.
+📌 Detailed architecture diagrams are available in `/diagrams/` folder.

 ---